Con the Fruiterer

 Con Dikaletus aka Con the Fruiterer is a fictional character created by Australian actor and comedian Mark Mitchell.

+Character

 Mitchell created the character after being served by two Greek Australian stall holders at Glenferrie Markets in 1984.
 The character became known nationally from regular appearances in The Comedy Company, for which he also created the character of Con's wife, Marika.
 According to Comedy Company writer Ian McFadyen, "Con the Fruiterer was an attempt to represent that whole immigrant subculture which until recently has been totally ignored except as a stereotype token wog".
 Con has six daughters, Roula, Toula, Soula, Voula, Foula and Agape.
 (A running joke being he approves of his alike named daughters but Agape is the ugly, stupid or otherwise black sheep of the cohort) He also has two sons, Nick and Rick.